 Phonics is taught daily at Key Stage One and we use the Letters and Sounds scheme as well as Phonics bugs resources to support teaching and learning.

 Spelling is an extremely important and is a major focus of our learning.
 Each year revisits spelling rules and common exception words taught the year before, as well as learning the rules and common exception words for that year group.
 Alongside these each year group has a set of zero-tolerance words that should always be correctly spelt.

-For further information and ways to support your child at home, please talk to your child's class teacher or English coordinator; Miss Rodgers (Year 5 class teacher).
+For further information and ways to support your child at home, please talk to your child's class teacher.

 Speaking and listening